pyfar/sofar/docs/api_reference.rst

 API Reference
 =============

+This section documents sofar objects and functions.
+Sofar contains functions for reading, writing and comparing SOFA files, functions to handle SOFA conventions, and two classes to handle data from SOFA files.
+The :py:class:`~sofar.Sofa` class is used to read and write entire SOFA files.
+To open a SOFA file without reading the entire file into memory, :py:class:`~sofar.SofaStream` enables partial reading of data.

-This section documents sofar SOFA objects and functions.
-For examples on how to use sofar refer to the
-:ref:`sofar and SOFA <gallery:/gallery/interactive/sofar_introduction.ipynb>`
+For examples on how to use sofar refer to the :ref:`sofar and SOFA <gallery:/gallery/interactive/sofar_introduction.ipynb>` notebook and the documentation below.
-examples.

 .. automodule:: sofar
    :members: